Women in the Public Service

 - Michelle Obama

 Other women celebrated here are Mary Katherine Goddard, the first female Postmaster (1775), Fanny Jackson Coppin, the first African American Principal (1869), Jeanette Rankin (1916) the first woman to be elected to the United States Congress, and Mercedes O. Cubria, the first Cuban born female to serve in the United States Army.
-Many other women in the public service are acknowledged here and demonstrate that women have always sought to work in the public service at all levels.
+Many other women in the public service are acknowledged here, demonstrating the depth and breadth of women’s commitment to serve the public good.
 They include elected and appointed officials as cabinet members, state governors, mayors, and Supreme Court justices.